TommasoCestari/ExplainableAI_project/README.md

 ## Setup

-The project is intended for a conda environment with Python 3.12 and the usual scientific Python stack, plus PyTorch and Captum.
+The project is intended for a conda environment with Python 3.12

 ```bash
 conda env create -f environment.yml